 While the usual Christmas market tourist trail may lead you to Germany, Switzerland, and France, you’ll truly be missing out if you don’t journey farther northeast to the culturally overflowing country of Estonia.

 On a trip to Helsinki, Finland, we decided last minute to hop on a boat and experience the lovely Tallinn Christmas market.
-After looking at a few photos online and learning it won the Best Christmas Market for 2019, we knew we had to see it for ourselves.
+After looking at a few photos online and learning it won the Best Christmas Market, we knew we had to see it for ourselves.

 Tallinn Christmas Markets Quick Guide:

 The Christmas market in Tallinn, Estonia runs from December 1, 2023 to January 8, 2024.
 This is quite a long time so you'll have ample time before or after Christmas!

 One day is really all you will need in order to experience the city and see the Christmas market.
 No need to spend the night.
 I suggest getting there by boat, buy tickets here.

 I also recommend taking a walking tour of the city, we had a fabulous medieval guided tour that was such a different kind of tour!
 They wore costumes and spoke about the history and legends of Tallinn and Estonia.
 This is a free tour that takes place in front of the tourist information center at 10:30am and 13:00 (1pm) daily.

 Getting there is very easy and honestly, part of the fun.
 The ship sails regularly from Helsinki to Estonia's port and is connected by 3 ferry companies.
 Tallink Silja offers 6 times per day, Viking Line 3 times per day, and the Eckerö is 3 times as well.
 It takes about 2 hours to cross and prices range from £30 – £100 euros round trip.
 We purchased tickets the day before right here.